Compiling Code LLMs into Lightweight Executables: Additional Analysis

 To compare \tool\ with alternative quantization approaches, we evaluate it against Activation-aware Weight Quantization (AWQ)~\cite{AWQ2024}, a state-of-the-art method that maps individual weights to low-bit integers guided by activation statistics and has been shown to preserve accuracy at 4-bit precision for code LLMs~\cite{afrin2025quantizationdealbreakerempiricalinsights}, on Code Llama-7B under the same hardware environment.
 AWQ and similar approaches, such as GPTQ~\cite{frantar2023gptq}, require a calibration dataset to reduce quantization error.
 In contrast, \tool\ performs clustering-based quantization directly on pretrained weights without calibration or retraining.
 Since curating a representative calibration dataset for code LLMs is non-trivial and beyond the scope of this work, we follow Afrin et al.~\cite{afrin2025quantizationdealbreakerempiricalinsights} and use the publicly available AWQ 4-bit checkpoint from Hugging Face~\cite{huggingfaceTheBlokeTom}.
 Inference is executed on CPU using the official Hugging Face pipeline without additional optimizations.

 Table~\ref{tab:quant_compare} shows that \tool\ outperforms all baselines in accuracy, memory, throughput, and energy.
-AWQ achieves 2.4 tok/s, comparable to int8 (2.2 tok/s), but exhibits a larger pass@1 drop (-6.43\% vs.\ -5.71\%).
-This stems from AWQ's CPU execution path: in the absence of native 4-bit dot-product instructions, 4-bit weights are dequantized to int8 or fp16 before computation~\cite{huggingfaceGPTQ}.
-Although storage uses 4 bits, arithmetic proceeds at higher precision, limiting throughput and energy efficiency.
-Consequently, AWQ consumes 7.5 J/tok—only slightly better than int8 (8.2 J/tok)— whereas \tool\ achieves 3.5 tok/s, a +1.25\% pass@1 improvement, and 5.1 J/tok.
-This advantage arises from tightly coupling 3-bit storage with native bit unpacking and BLAS-optimized GEMV execution, eliminating intermediate dequantization while reducing memory traffic and computational overhead.
+AWQ achieves 2.4 tok/s, which is comparable to int8 (2.2 tok/s), but exhibits a larger pass@1 drop ($-6.43\%$ versus $-5.71\%$).
+This comes from AWQ's CPU execution path, since in the absence of native 4-bit dot-product instructions, 4-bit weights are dequantized to int8 or fp16 before computation~\cite{huggingfaceGPTQ}.
+Although storage uses 4 bits, arithmetic proceeds at higher precision, which limits throughput and energy efficiency.
+Consequently, AWQ consumes 7.5 J/tok, only slightly better than int8 (8.2 J/tok), whereas \tool\ achieves 3.5 tok/s, a $+1.25\%$ pass@1 improvement, and 5.1 J/tok.
+This advantage arises from tightly coupling 4-bit per-block storage with native bit unpacking and BLAS-optimized GEMV execution, which eliminates intermediate dequantization and reduces both memory traffic and computational overhead.